Tornadoes of 1955: March 1

 Three damaging tornadoes struck Ohio and Indiana.
-The first one was an F1 tornado that struck the southwest side of Troy, Ohio, injuring one.
-A destructive F2 than struck south of Bedford, Indiana.
+The first one was a(n) F1 tornado that struck the southwest side of Troy, Ohio, injuring one.
+A destructive F2 struck just south of Bedford, Indiana.
 The final tornado was a strong F3 tornado in Tyrrell, Ohio that killed one and injured six.
 Overall, the three tornadoes killed one and injured seven.

 March 13–16

 A destructive series of tornadoes struck South Carolina, Missouri, Kentucky, and North Carolina.
-On March 13, an isolated, but strong F2 tornado moved through the north sides of Ridge Spring and Monetta, South Carolina, killing two and injuring 10.
-The next day, an F3 tornado moved through rural areas of Clinton and Caldwell Counties in Missouri, injuring one.
+On March 13, an isolated, but strong F2 tornado moved through the north sides of Ridge Spring and Monetta, South Carolina, killing 2 and injuring 10.
+The next day, a(n) F3 tornado moved through rural areas of Clinton and Caldwell Counties in Missouri, injuring one.
 On March 15, a brief, but strong F2 tornado hit the southeast side of Cleaton, Kentucky, injuring nine.
 Finally, on March 16, another isolated, but large F2 tornado tore through areas southeast of Black Creek, North Carolina, killing one and injuring another.
 Overall, the six tornadoes killed three and injured 21.